-Table 22 shows the majority of instances where a youth did not start a program were due to a youth willing, but not able to participate, the youth/family refused, or were involved in another intervention.
-A smaller proportion of youth were either involved with another EBP or already completed an EBP.
+Table 22 shows the majority of instances where a youth did not start a program were due to a youth willing, but not able to participate; were involved in another intervention; or the youth/family refused.
+A smaller proportion of youth were either incarcerated or whereabouts unknown.
 Please note that these counts are based on assessments and not unique youth.
-Youth may be assessed as eligible for more than one program and each count would be reflected here.
+Youth may be assessed as eligible for more than one program, and each count would be reflected here.